 We all want to live in a world that’s sustainable, and that’s why we are transforming our business to be better and do better.
 The materials from which we make our clothes plays a big role in this and one of our key commitments is around cotton.
 We want to use cotton that is grown and processed in a way that has a lower impact on the environment.
 Here’s the problem: there is not much of that to go around.
 That’s why we are helping the farmers who grow the cotton to use more sustainable farming methods.
 This is better for the Earth, but also improves their yields and therefore their livelihoods.

-By 2027, we will ensure that all the cotton in our clothes will be organic, recycled or sourced from our Primark Sustainable Cotton Program (PSCP).
+By 2027, we will ensure that all the cotton in our clothes will be organic, recycled or sourced from our Primark Sustainable Cotton Programme (PSCP).

 We’re building on a strong foundation.
 Since 2013, we’ve been working with our partners CottonConnect and on-the-ground partners in India, and more recently in Pakistan and Bangladesh, to train farmers to grow their cotton more sustainably.

-Primark’s Sustainable Cotton Program is the largest of its kind of any fashion retailer in the world.
-And it’s just one of the programs we run to support the people who make our products.
+Primark’s Sustainable Cotton Programme (PSCP) is the largest of its kind of any fashion retailer in the world.
+And it’s just one of the programmes we run to support the people who make our products.
 The results have been even better than we’d hoped.
-Our PSCP has helped farmers reduce their use of water, chemical pesticides and fertilisers - and we have already expanded the program.
-Today you’ll find PSCP cotton in 14% of the cotton clothes we sell.
+Our programme has helped farmers reduce their use of water, chemical pesticides and fertilisers - and we have already expanded the programme.
+Today you’ll find PSCP cotton within one third of the cotton clothes we sell.
 But we know we can go further.

-By 2022 we’re aiming to have trained more than 160,000 farmers in more sustainable cotton farming through our PSCP.
-Through CottonConnect we’re running a pilot to teach some of the existing farmers in our Sustainable Cotton Program more regenerative farming practices that improve farm-level biodiversity, whilst also seeking to use water more efficiently.
+Through CottonConnect we’re running a pilot to teach some of the existing farmers in our Sustainable Cotton Programme more regenerative farming practices that improve farm-level biodiversity, whilst also seeking to use water more efficiently.
 Our goal is to have all of our PSCP farmers trained in using more regenerative agricultural practices by 2030.

 What’s more, we’ve gone the extra mile to ensure that when we say a product is made using sustainable cotton, grown by farmers in our PSCP, it definitely is.
 That’s why we are working with a company called Oritain, which uses forensic science to verify the source of cotton, to work with our dedicated in country team on the ground.
 We were one of the first high street retailers to partner with Oritain and use this technology at this scale.